-The CLEP Examinations are administered through the Office of Counseling and Testing on the Missouri Western State College campus.
+The CLEP Examinations are administered through the Office of Counseling and Testing on the Missouri Western State University campus.
 In addition to this on-campus test site, the CLEP is administered at various locations throughout the nation.
-Applications should be completed and returned to the Office of Counseling and Testing (for fee information, contact Missouri Western State College, Office of Counseling and Testing, SS/C 203).
+Applications should be completed and returned to the Testing Center (for fee information, contact Missouri Western State University, Testing Center, Eder Hall 203).